 It’s especially important to clean your brush between values, and often different colors of the same value, if you don’t want your colors to mix.
 If you’ve been applying a light-value color and need to add a darker value, simply wipe the brush with a tissue.

 However, if you want to add light value over dark, the brush needs more thorough cleaning.
 Wipe the brush, then wash in OMS by rubbing it over the coil in a silicoil brush cleaning tank.
 Wipe the OMS off the brush firmly with a tissue before picking up the light-colored paint.

-I generally only change brushes when I need a different size or shape, not because the brush isn’t clean enough.
-Normally I use about three or four brushes during a painting session, and I clean them as I go.
+A rule of thumb is to change brushes when you need a different size or shape, not because your brush isn’t clean enough.
+Normally artists use about three or four brushes during a painting session, and many clean as they go.

-I used to grab a different brush instead of cleaning the one in my hand.
-By the end of a painting session, however, I would be too tired to clean them properly and would leave them to be cleaned later on.
-I ruined a few brushes that way.
-So now I clean as I go, which is quick and easy.
-It makes clean-up at the end of my painting day a breeze.
+If you grab a different brush instead of cleaning the one in your hand, by the end of a painting session you may be too tired to clean them properly and may be tempted to leave them to be cleaned later on.
+Fair warning, you can ruin brushes that way.
+So think on cleaning as you go if you aren’t into end-of-paint-session clean up.

 Let’s Put Those Brushes to Work